larsjanssen6/underconstruction/README.md

 - [All Contributors](../../contributors)

 ## About me
-I'm Lars Janssen from The Netherlands and like working on web projects.
-You could follow me on <a href="https://twitter.com/larsjansse">twitter</a>.
+I'm Lars Janssen from The Netherlands and like to work on web projects.
+You can follow me on <a href="https://twitter.com/larsjansse">twitter</a>.

 ## License